 Image source:

-SENASA, situated in Argentina, operates under the Ministry of Economy.
-It plays a crucial role in overseeing the food regulation landscape in the country, particularly focusing on ensuring that food products, including those from the dairy industry, adhere to safety and compliance standards as established in the Argentine Food Code.
+SENASA, the National Service for Agri-food Health and Quality, serves a crucial role in Argentina by overseeing the regulatory landscape of food products.
+As a governmental agency under the Ministry of Economy, SENASA is tasked with ensuring that food products, including those within the dairy industry, adhere to safety and compliance standards as established in the Argentine Food Code.

 Financial Indicators